Planning for your 2019 ŠKODA Tour de Conamara

 YOUR REGISTRATION FORM IS YOUR ID FOR SIGN ON

 To sign on for the event and collect your event ID you must bring the confirmation of registration form that you received by email when you registered.
-This must be printed out and signed by you and brought to the sign on event.
+You can bring this on your mobile device or print it out to be scanned in.

 PREPARATION IS KEY